TYPO3 vs WordPress – My Honest Opinion

 • One update process for all 3 sites simultaneously

-• Unified Digital Asset Management – manage images/documents centrally
+• Unified Digital Asset Management – centrally manage images/documents

-• Content Syndication – share news/products between sites
+• Content syndication – share news/products between sites

 Comparison:

-This is TYPO3's Strength
+This is the TYPO3 Strength

-Frontend Editing: TYPO3's Achilles Heel
+Frontend Editing: The Achilles Heel of TYPO3

 The Frontend Editing Strength of WordPress